 Our Lady of Tyn Church, also taken from the tower, and one of the most famous churches in Prague.
 The funny thing is, I never managed to go inside.
 Every time I walked by, thinking I would drop in, it was closed.
 I think that’s a good reason to go back to Prague!

-There are so many intricately designed archways and windows.
+There are so many intricately designed archways and windows throughout the city.
 Be sure to always have an extra battery on hand.
 It’s impossible to not to take a lot of photos. in Prague.

 In addition to the many street musicians and buskers entertaining visitors throughout Prague’s Old Town (and other places in the city), you’ll also find artists sketching and painting.
 I caught this artist painting the view from a wall leading to Prague Castle.